Graph Filters for Signal Processing and Machine Learning on Graphs: Graph Convolutional Filters

 \begin{property}[Parameter sharing] All the nodes share the parameters among them.
 For two nodes $i, j$, the respective outputs are $y_i = h_0x_i + h_1[\mtS\vcx]_i + \ldots + h_K[\mtS^K\vcx]_i$ and $y_j = h_0x_j + h_1[\mtS\vcx]_j + \ldots + h_K[\mtS^K\vcx]_j$, which shows that the $k$-shifted signal $\mtS^k\vcx$ is weighted by the same parameter $h_k$. \end{property}

 Props.~\ref{prop:perm_equiv}-\ref{prop:param_share} imply that graph convolutions are inductive processing architectures.
-That is, they can be designed or trained over a graph $\stG$ and transferred to another graph $\widehat{\stG}$ (with possibly a different number of nodes) without redesigning or retraining for this specific graph \cite{levie2019transferability}.
+They can be designed or trained over a graph $\stG$ and transferred to another graph $\widehat{\stG}$ (with possibly a different number of nodes) without redesigning or retraining.
 This is particularly useful, e.g., when using graph filters for distributed SP tasks, as the physical channel graph may change.
-In Sec.~\ref{sec:filt_spect} (Prop.~\ref{prop:LipCont}), we characterize the degree of transference for specific GCFs.
+In Sec.~\ref{sec:filt_spect} (Prop.~\ref{prop:LipCont}), we discuss the degree of transference.